By Sharon Aron Baron

-Despite two unsuccessful bids for city commissioner, as well as being passed over by the Mayor and Commissioners to replace Patti Atkins-Grad after her arrest in 2010, Lynn still loves her city but believes things can be better.
+Despite two unsuccessful bids for city commissioner and being passed over by the Mayor and Commissioners to replace Patti Atkins-Grad after her arrest in 2010, Lynn still loves her city but believes things can be better.

 Originally from New Jersey and living in Broward County since 1963, Patti Lynn has been a resident of the Mainlands’ Section Eight for 11 years.
-Formerly on the Tamarac Police Pension Board, she was let go of her volunteer position after she lost her first bid for the commissioner position.
-After she lost the election, someone else was selected to replace her who was hand-picked by Atkins-Grad.
+Formerly on the Tamarac Police Pension Board, she was let go of her volunteer position after losing her first commissioner bid.
+After she lost the election, someone else was selected to replace her, hand-picked by Atkins-Grad.

-I sat down for coffee with Patti Lynn and spoke to her about the things she likes about Tamarac and some of the things that she would change.
+I sat down for coffee with Patti Lynn and spoke to her about what she likes about Tamarac and some of the things that she would change.
 One of the things she likes is the city staff:

 “99.9% of the city staff in city hall is very involved in serving their community.
-When someone comes in and has a question no matter where they go, they are very helpful.
+When someone comes in and has a question, they are accommodating no matter where they go.
 I don’t know an instance where someone has been turned away.
 They will always find the answer for them.”

-Lynn feels one of the biggest problem the City of Tamarac has is communicating with its residents.
+Lynn feels one of the biggest problems the City of Tamarac has is communicating with its residents.

-“The Tamagram comes out very rarely and it is slanted towards what the city has done and accomplished.
-There is no means of letting the residents know what’s happening on a daily basis, unless they have internet access.
+“The Tamagram comes out very rarely, and it is slanted towards what the city has done and accomplished.
+There is no means of letting the residents know what’s happening daily unless they have internet access.
 I would say 70% of our residents don’t have internet access.
-They don’t want it and don’t know anything about it so they’re not as informed unless we tell them in our newsletter and I can’t possibly tell them everything the city is doing and where they can get assistance.”
+They don’t want it and don’t know anything about it, so they’re not as informed unless we tell them in our newsletter, and I can’t possibly tell them everything the city is doing and where they can get assistance.”

-Lynn believes that the Tamarac Parks and Recreation department does a great job in communicating with the residents.
+Lynn believes that the Tamarac Parks and Recreation department does a great job of communicating with the residents.

 Televising City Commission Meetings

-“The City of Oakland Park have been broadcasting their meetings for 18 years” she said.
+“The City of Oakland Park has been broadcasting their meetings for 18 years,” she said.
 “Residents should see what is going on at commission meetings.
-They get anything that they want passed because the general public has no idea what is going on.”
+They get anything they want to be passed because the general public has no idea what is going on.”

-Lynn says that televising the meetings will allow those that cannot drive to the commission meetings to be able to watch them from their homes.
+Lynn says that televising the meetings will allow those who cannot drive to the commission meetings to watch them from their homes.

 Lynn discussed how she felt that Tamarac is not spending nearly the same amount of city funds on its east side as it is on the west.

-“I don’t see a large amount of city funds spent east of University Drive.
-We had a park on NW 61st and University that’s been in development for maybe for 5 years.
-For a while the city used that park as storage for the projects they were doing on Pine Island Road.
-They were dumping the trash, the concrete and parking equipment there right in the middle of a residential area because it was a good place to put it.
+“I don’t see a large number of city funds spent east of University Drive.
+We had a park on NW 61st and University that’s been in development for maybe 5 years.
+For a while, the city used that park to store their projects on Pine Island Road.
+They were dumping the trash, the concrete, and parking equipment there right in the middle of a residential area because it was a good place to put it.

 Public Works and Security

 “The city has put a burden on the Mainlands Eight Homeowners Association.
-It’s costing my association an extra $3,000 a year to get those mowed.
+It costs my association an extra $3,000 a year to get those mowed.
 That’s a burden.
 Now our residents are being cited for the trees that they didn’t even plant along the street.
 Trees that either the city or the county planted.
 Now they are responsible for cutting them down.

 Besides a privacy wall for security, Lynn suggests that her area needs more BSO presence as well.